 The purpose of this course is to present mathematical background for the stochastic processes that are widely employed as modeling tools in finance.
-The emphasis is on the intuitive approach and examples rather than on proofs or mathematical rigor.
-The course includes the following topics: random walks, martingales, Brownian motion, Geometric Brownian motion.
+Emphasis is on the intuitive approach and examples rather than on proofs or mathematical rigor.
+The following topics are included: random walks, martingales, Brownian motion, and Geometric Brownian motion.
 The relevance of the considered processes to financial modeling is stressed throughout.
-In particular, the Cox, Ross and Rubinstein, and the Black-Scholes Models for pricing stock options are discussed.
-In addition, the Ho and Lee, Black-Derman and Toy, and the ox-Ingersoll-Ross Models for pricing interest rate derivative securities are discussed.

-Mathematics of Investment B90.2309

-Prerequisite: One semester of undergraduate calculus or permission of the instructor.
+In particular, the Cox, Ross, and Rubinstein and the Black-Scholes models for pricing stock options are discussed.
+In addition, the Ho and Lee, Black-Derman and Toy, and the Cox-Ingersoll-Ross models for pricing interest rate derivative securities are discussed.
+Mathematics of Investment B90.2309 Prerequisite: one semester of undergraduate calculus or permission of the instructor.
 3 credits.
 Fall.
 The course discusses mathematical and technical aspects of investments.
 Topics include measurement of interest and discount rates, accumulated value and present value, annuities, sinking funds, amortization of debt, and determination of yield rates on securities.
 Applications include bond evaluation, mortgages, capital budgeting, depreciation methods, and insurance.

-Stochastic Models for Finance II: Fixed Income Instruments B90.3322
+Stochastic Models for Finance II: Fixed Income Instruments B90.3322 Prerequisite: B90.3323.
+3 credits.